Volvo Cars to cut costs as trade war dents profits

 Volvo began reviewing its staffing and other costs earlier this year.
 So far it has cut 750 jobs, mainly engineering and IT consultants, and reduced the hourly wage for such consultants, which CEO Hakan Samuelsson would led to savings 1 billion crown from July.

 The carmaker said the new cost measures would start in the second half and run to the first half of 2020.
-Sameulsson said these would include some further job cuts but would mainly be focused on cost-cutting to save another billion.
+Samuelsson said these would include some further job cuts but would mainly be focused on cost-cutting to save another billion.

 “Market conditions are expected to put continued pressure on margins, but the combination of volume growth and cost measures is expected to result in a strengthened profit in the second half of the year compared with the same period last year,” Volvo said in a statement.